This article originally appeared in the August 2008 issue of Banjo Newsletter, and is also available as an easy-to-print PDF.

 There’s a new “feel” to the tune with each chord change.
 Learn the 1, 4 & 5 chords for each key you’re likely to play in.
-Listen for the feel of the changes.
-If a tune were a car, the 1 would be cruising, the 4 would be an uplifting surge and the 5 would be the brakes.
-A horse?
-1 is a steady, comfortable jog, 4 is surging to a canter, 5 is slowing up.
+Chord along with familiar songs in a songbook, and listen for the feel of the changes.
+If a melody were a car, the 1 might be cruising, the 4 would be a pleasant surge or turn, and the 5 would be the brakes.

 - This is a biggie: Chord changes are not just arbitrary, or “voodoo”, or just based on “feel”.
 The simple truth is that when a chord changes it’s because: